Expulsion of Jews from Spain: The Sephardic diaspora and the Jewish identity continuity

+The expulsion initiated a prolonged period of exile and hardship, triggering a refugee crisis as Jews sought new places of refuge and resettlement.
 Most of the expelled Jews settled in North Africa, sometimes via Portugal, or in nearby states, such as the Kingdom of Portugal, the Kingdom of Navarre, or in the Italian states.
 As they were also expelled from these first two kingdoms in 1497 and 1498 respectively, they were forced to emigrate again.
 The majority of those from Navarre settled in Bayonne.
 And those from Portugal ended up in Northern Europe (England or Flanders).
 In North Africa, those who went to the Fez kingdom suffered all kinds of ill-treatment and were plundered, even by the Jews who had lived there for a long time.
 Those who fared the best were those who settled in the territories of the Ottoman Empire, both in North Africa and in the Middle East, such as in the Balkans and the Republic of Ragusa, after having passed by Italy.
-The sultan gave orders to welcome them, and his successor Suleiman the Magnificent exclaimed on one occasion, referring to King Ferdinand: "You call him king who impoverishes his states to enrich mine?"
+Sultan Bayezid II gave orders to welcome them, and exclaimed on one occasion, referring to King Ferdinand: "You call him king who impoverishes his states to enrich mine?"
 This same sultan commented to the ambassador sent by Carlos V who marveled that "the Jews had been thrown out of Castile, which was to throw away wealth."
+Over the course of a few generations, the Ottoman Empire's cities emerged as the heart of the Sephardic world.

+One result of the migration was new Jewish surnames appearing in Italy and Greece.
+The surnames Faraggi, Farag and Farachi, for example, originated from the Spanish city of Fraga.

 As some Jews identified Spain and the Iberian Peninsula with the biblical Sepharad, the Jews expelled by the Catholic monarchs took or received the name of Sephardi.
+Contemporary Jewish accounts frequently compared their suffering to that of the ancient Israelites, expressing both their trust in God and their hope for messianic deliverance.
 In addition to their religion, they also "kept many of their ancestral customs, and in particular preserved the use of the Spanish language, a language which, of course, is not exactly what was spoken in fifteenth-century Spain: like any living language, it evolved and suffered notable alterations over the passage of time, although the structures and essential characteristics remained those of late medieval Castilian. [...]
 The Sephardis never forgot the land of their parents, harboring mixed feelings for her: on the one hand, the resentment for the tragic events of 1492, and on the other hand, as time goes by, the nostalgia for the lost homeland."

-Regarding Judeo-Spanish (also known as Ladino) as a socio-cultural and identity phenomenon, Garcia-Pelayo and Gross wrote in the twentieth century:
+Regarding Judeo-Spanish (also known as Ladino) as a socio-cultural and identity phenomenon, Garcia-Pelayo and Gross wrote in 1977: